OpenCilk/www.opencilk.org/src/doc/users-guide/cilkscale.md

 ```

-## Benchmarking and work/span analysis instrumentation with Cilkscale
+## Benchmarking and work/span analysis

 Cilkscale instruments your Cilk program to collect performance measurements
 during its execution.
 Cilkscale instrumentation operates in one of two modes:

+- _benchmarking_ mode: Cilkscale measures the wall-clock execution time of your program.
+- _work/span analysis_ mode: Cilkscale measures the {% defn "work" %}, {% defn "span" %}, and {% defn "parallelism" %} of the instrumented program.

-_benchmarking_ or _work/span analysis_ mode.
-In either case, you can use
-Cilkscale with two simple steps:
+In either mode, you can use Cilkscale with two simple steps:

 1. Pass a [Cilkscale instrumentation
    flag](/doc/reference/cilkscale/#compiler-options-for-cilkscale-instrumentation)
    to the OpenCilk compiler when you compile and link your program.
 The result
    is a Cilkscale-instrumented binary.
-2. When you run the instrumented binary, Cilkscale collects performance
+2. Run the instrumented binary and observe the performance
-   measurements and prints its report to the standard output.
-(To output the
+   measurements that Cilkscale collects and reports to the standard output.
+Your program otherwise runs as it normally would.
-   report to a file, set the
+   (To output the report to a file, set the
    [`CILKSCALE_OUT`](/doc/reference/cilkscale/#cilkscale-report-output-file)
    environment variable.)
-Your program otherwise runs as it normally would.

 By default, Cilkscale only reports results for whole-program execution.
-To
-additionally report results for specific sub-computations of your program, use
+For fine-grained analyses of specific sub-computations of your program, see the next section.
-the [Cilkscale C/C++
-API](/doc/reference/cilkscale/#cc++-api-for-fine-grained-workspan-analysis),
-which is addressed in the next section.

 ### Benchmarking instrumentation